-Although the Investigatory Powers Act 2016 (IPA 2016) when brought into force in its entirety, will overhaul the existing legal framework governing the use of covert surveillance by public bodies, a framework which at present is largely, but not exclusively, set out by the Regulation of Investigatory Powers Act 2000 (RIPA 2000), it does not alter the rules regulating the use of covert intelligence sources which remain governed by RIPA 2000.
+Although the Investigatory Powers Act 2016 (IPA 2016) repealed and replaced the majority of the Regulation of Investigatory Powers Act 2000 (RIPA 2000), it does not alter the rules regulating the use of covert intelligence sources which remain governed by RIPA 2000.

-See Practice Note: Scrutiny of intelligence gathering and the role of commissioners under the Investigatory Powers Act 2016.
+For information of the oversight arrangements in place for the use of powers under the IPA 2016 and RIPA 2000, see Practice Notes: Scrutiny of intelligence gathering and the role of commissioners under the Investigatory Powers Act 2016 and Investigatory

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial

 What are OFTOs?Offshore Transmission Owners (OFTOs) are the owners of offshore transmission assets which connect offshore wind farms to the onshore electricity network.
 The transmission assets comprise everything between the offshore point of connection with the generating wind farm assets and the